lukasz-wronski/theonlyapi/README.md

 $ npm install theonlyapi
 ```

-then import it and create an instance providing an OpenAI API key
+Then import it and create an instance, providing an OpenAI API key:

 ```ts
 import TheApi from "theonlyapi";